Category forcings, $MM^{+++}$, and generic absoluteness for the theory of strong forcing axioms: Background material on normal tower forcings

 \section{Background material on normal tower forcings}

-In this section we present definitions and results on normal tower forcings which ar relevant for us.
-Since we depart in some cases from the standard terminology, we decided to be quite detailed in this presentation.
+In this section we present definitions and results on normal tower forcings which are relevant for us.
+Since we depart in some cases from the standard terminology, we decided to be quite detailed in this presentation\footnote{We soon hope to have detailed notes available on the author's webpage concerning the material presented in this section.}.
 We assume the reader has some familiarity with tower forcings as presented in Foreman's handbook chapter on tower forcing~\cite{FORHST} or in Larson's book on stationary tower forcing~\cite{LAR04} which are reference texts for our treatment of this topic.
-Another source of our presentation is Burke's paper~\cite{BUR97}. \begin{definition} $I\subset P(P(X))$ is an ideal on $X$ if it is closed under subsets and finite unions.
-The dual filter of an ideal $I$ is denoted by $\breve{I}$. $I^+=P(P(X))\setminus I$.
+Another source of our presentation is Burke's paper~\cite{BUR97}.